We need to lean on each other

 You may be experiencing feelings of grief, numbness, anger, rage, frustration, anxiety, guilt, fear, or hopelessness.
 You may be carrying a myriad of questions or struggles related to what’s going on around us, what actions are being taken (or not), all the chaos and uncertainty, and more.
 This is natural.
 You are not alone in this tender place.

-MUUSJA is here to help you bolster your resilience and open up ways to ground yourself.
+MUUSJA is here to help you bolster your resilience and honor the fullness of whatever you may be holding.
+Please reach out!

 Spiritual Care Offerings

-A wide range of things–you get to decide what qualifies as something in your life as a UU that is impacting your social justice work.
-The connection may be very direct—climate grief, frustration with the slow pace of change, anxiety about new laws that are in conflict with UU values, etc. Or the topic might be extremely personal, but having implications on your social justice work—a new diagnosis, loss, family/parenting, etc.
+You get to decide what qualifies as something in your life that is impacting your social justice work.
+This could be generalized and wide, like climate grief, frustration with the slow pace of change, anxiety about laws or actions that are in conflict with UU values, etc. Or it might be extremely personal, like a new diagnosis, loss, family/parenting, etc. that are provoking feelings, stress, or concerns about your current limitations in engagement.

-Spiritual care conversations don’t always center on difficult things either, as all kinds of life changes can impact the work–entering a new relationship, figuring out a promising career change, having a win in your justice work, etc.
+In addition, the need for spiritual care doesn’t always center on difficult things.
+All kinds of life changes can impact the work such as entering a new relationship, figuring out a promising career change, celebrating a success, etc.

-There is room for the whole spectrum of human emotions in a spiritual care conversation with me.
-If you’re not sure that the topic you want to talk about fits the description, it probably does, but feel free to email me to ask!
+There is room for the whole spectrum of human emotions in spiritual care.
+If you’re not sure if the thing you want to talk about “fits,” reach out anyhow!